Irwin Corey: Comedy

-In 1938, Corey returned to New York, where he got a job writing and performing in Pins and Needles, a musical comedy revue about a union organizer in the "garment district".
+In 1938 Corey returned to New York, where he got a job writing and performing in Pins and Needles, a musical comedy revue about a union organizer in the "garment district".
 He claimed that he was fired from this job for his union organizing activities.
 Five years later, he was working in New Faces of 1943 and appearing at the Village Vanguard, doing his stand-up comedy routine.
 He was drafted during World War II, but was discharged after six months, after he claimed he convinced an Army psychiatrist that he was a homosexual.

-From the late 1940s, Corey cultivated his "Professor" character.
+From the late 1940s Corey cultivated his "Professor" character.
 Dressed in seedy formal wear and sneakers, with his bushy hair sprouting in all directions, Corey would amble on stage in a preoccupied manner, then begin his monologue with "However …" He created a new style of double-talk comedy; instead of making up nonsense words like "krelman" and "trilloweg", like double-talker Al Kelly, the Professor would season his speech with many long and florid, but authentic, words.
 The professor would then launch into observations about anything under the sun, but seldom actually making sense.

-However … we all know that protocol takes precedence over procedures.
+However … we all know that protocol takes precedence over procedure.

 This parliamentary point of order based on the state of inertia of developing a centrifugal force issued as a catalyst rather than as a catalytic agent, and hastens a change reaction and remains an indigenous brier to its inception.

 This is a focal point used as a tangent so the bile is excreted through the pancreas.